-One memorable example was a TV commercial a few years back for the Japanese automobile manufacturer Mazda.
-The ad had a catchy theme tune, with a “Zoom Zoom Zoom” chorus that everyone knew and could sing the words to.
-However, when viewers were asked what car was being advertised, most people said “Toyota”.
+One memorable example was a TV commercial for a Japanese automobile manufacturer Mazda.
+The ad had a catchy theme tune, with a “Zoom Zoom Zoom” chorus that viewers knew and could sing the words to.
+However, when asked what type of car was being advertised afterward, most viewers said “Toyota”.

 Millions of advertising dollars have been poured down the drain creating TV commercials that win creative awards for the advertising agency, but don’t sell any product for the brand paying for the advertising campaign.

 All of this may sound a bit overwhelming, particularly if storytelling feels like a foreign concept to you.
-Don’t worry, because I am here to tell you that there is a proven “formula” for telling stories, and once you know the formula everything just clicks into place.
+Don’t worry, there are plenty of creative solutions and proven “formulas” to help with visual storytelling, that’ll suit any type of video message.
+And once you know which one to use, your scripting will click into place.

-Where I can, I’ll share more chapter excerpts with you covering various topics from the book.
-Also if you want to be notified of the book release date, plus get access to exclusive “behind the scenes” goodies like my personal tools and checklists, templates, downloads and illustrations to help you with your video presentations, then let me know here.
+Where possible, I’ll share more chapter excerpts with you covering various topics from the book.
+If you want to be notified of the book release date, plus get access to exclusive “behind the scenes” content then let me know here.